Warren Commission Report is 35 years

 Burt W. Griffin, Warren Commission co-counsel:

 "I don't think some agencies were candid with us.
-I never
+I never thought the

 (April 24, 1975, Rolling Stone)